JoshVNguyen/cpsc4820_hellskitchen/README.md

 ## Team Dynamic
 - Meeting times
-  -Our proposed meeting time Monday and Friday at noon.
+  - Our proposed meeting time Monday and Friday at noon.
 - Script delagation
   - We’ve decided to delegate the following scripts to each team member.
 Subject to change based on project requirements and time restraints.